-WHAT TO DO IN CASE OF AN ACCIDENT
+WHAT YOU SHOULD DO IF YOU ARE INVOLVED IN AN ACCIDENT

 If you’re involved in an accident as a driver of a vehicle, California law requires that you: